-As outlined in the Introduction, the focus of the current research effort is to identify a bridge between the knowledge management and learning organization models.
-Specifically, to identify at what stage of the STEPS model can an organization bridge over to the LO model and successfully pursue a learning organization culture.
+The current research effort looked specifically at what stage of the STEPS model can an organization bridge over to the LO model and successfully pursue a learning organization culture.
 To facilitate this identification process, the authors undertook a series of four case studies with organizations that were previously identified by the authors as having active efforts in knowledge management and learning.
-The focus of these case studies was to identify three items: 1) an evaluation of the organization on the STEPS model, 2) an evaluation of the organization on the LO model, and 3) the identification of the barriers and strategies that existed for the organization to advance its current level of learning implementation.
+The focus of these case studies was to identify three items: 1) an evaluation of the organization on the STEPS model, 2) an evaluation of the organization of the identification of the barriers and strategies that existed for the organization to advance its current level of learning implementation.
 Based on this identification, the focus of the research shifted to the main emphasis of identifying the bridge between the two models.